Kinto/kinto/docs/ecosystem.rst

 .. note::

-    If you build a package that you would like to see listed here, just get in touch with us !
+    If you build a package that you would like to see listed here, just get in touch with us!

 Basics about Pyramid apps